-Care needs to be taken in allowing students to leave the room to work in other areas of the school.
+Care needs to be taken in allowing students to leave the room to work in other areas of the River Nile School.
+Discretion is to be used when allowing students to visit the toilet during class time.

 4.6 Yard supervision